The Perfect Storm: How Car Dealerships Have Capitalized on Crisis Through Bait-and-Switch Pricing Through the COVID Era and Tariff Uncertainty

 Introduction: A $11.8 Billion Dollar Problem

-This all-too-common car dealership experience is the result of a strategy called bait-and-switch pricing – and sadly, it’s the reality for 71% of used car buyers in the U.S. In total, bait-and-switch pricing amounts to a $11.8 billion problem annually in the U.S. Even worse, there’s no federal regulation in place to stop dealers from purposefully obscuring important purchase details and egregiously overcharging consumers on what’s already one of the most expensive purchases they will make in their lifetimes.
+This all-too-common car dealership experience is the result of a strategy called bait-and-switch pricing – and sadly, it’s the reality for 71% of used car buyers in the U.S. In total, bait-and-switch pricing amounts to a $11.8 billion problem annually in the U.S. This is how it happens: Dealers advertise a lower price to “bait” the consumer to go into the dealership.
+Once they’re at the dealership, the price is then “switched” to a higher out-the-door purchase price, through a range of manipulative tactics.

-Over the past year, at CoPilot, we have spoken with car shoppers around the country and analyzed used car transactions across the U.S. Our data, for the first time ever, quantifies how much consumers were charged in hidden fees on their used car purchases and brings actionable insights and data to this problem.
+Over the past year, CoPilot has spoken with car shoppers around the country and analyzed used car transactions across the U.S. Our data, for the first time ever, quantifies how much consumers were charged in hidden fees on their used car purchases and brings actionable insights and data to this problem.
 And we’re only just getting started pulling back the curtain on the scope of the problem of bait-and-switch pricing, which dealers are the worst offenders, and how much it’s costing consumers.
 Our ultimate goal?
 End bait-and-switch pricing, for once and for all.

 What Bait-and-Switch Pricing Looks Like at The Dealer